Best TV Buying Guide: Settle in for TechRadar's round-up of the best TV sets you can get your hands on in 2018.

 7. Sony Bravia XF90 Series (2018)

 This is the HDR flatscreen we’ve all been waiting for

 OK, so if you can't afford Sony's new A1 OLED or the fantastic-but-pricey ZD9, check out the all-new XF90 series from Sony.
 With superb 4K image clarity, powerful SDR-to-HDR remastering, and a smooth direct LED backlight, Sony is offering something very different with the XF90.
-We loved the consistency of its images, the eye-popping vibrancy of its wide color gamut panel and its easy-to-watch HDR – you get spectral highlights without accompanying eye fatigue.
+We loved the consistency of its images, motion being handled superbly for football fans, the eye-popping vibrancy of its wide color gamut panel and its easy-to-watch HDR – you get spectral highlights without accompanying eye fatigue.